History of Asmara: Architectural development under the Italian regime

 The Italian occupiers designed Asmara according to their ideas.
 So that they did not miss anything while in the East African colony, bars, restaurants, brothels and cinemas sprouted up all over the city.
 The high density of cinemas in Asmara is still as impressive today as it was back then.
 At the end of the 1930s, numerous cinemas had been built, all within the shortest possible timeframe, including Cinema Impero (1937), Cinema Capitol (1938), Cinema Roma (1937) and Cinema Odeon (1937).
 All of these cinemas were accessible exclusively to Europeans, but locals were also to have their own cinema.
 In 1936, the architect Inginio Marabelli built Cinema Hamasien in the city's northern zone.
 Over time, the number of leisure activities meant to entertain the colonial masters increased exponentially.
 There were golf courses, tennis clubs, soccer tournaments, bicycle racing clubs, and motorsport events.

 Motorsport events were held in Asmara for a reason.
 At the end of the 1930s, the number of Italian-made automobiles exported to Eritrea had exploded.
 Within a few years, the traffic volume in Asmara was higher than it was in Rome.
 With approximately 50,000 cars in Asmara in 1938, there were officially enough for each Italian in the city to have one.
 In the years 1936-1938, 15,158 cars and 13,719 motorcycles from different manufacturers were delivered to East Africa.
 This constituted about a fifth of the auto industry's total exports in 1938, and in 1937, about half.
 The automotive industry flourished in Asmara.
-Not only did the number of domestic car imports grow steadily in Italy, automobile companies themselves built prestigious branches in the Eritrean highlands to improve their image and sales as well.
+Not only did the number of domestic car imports grow steadily in Italy, but automobile companies themselves built prestigious branches in the Eritrean highlands to improve their image and sales as well.
 In the 1930s, for example, these automobile companies commissioned architects to design their representative offices in Asmara.
 Oftentimes, unknown architects and engineers were planning and constructing state-of-the-art buildings for the most important automobile companies in the world.
 Among the clients were Agip, Pirelli, Alfa Romeo, Lancia, and, of course, Fiat.
 Even the leading automobile club in Italy, RACI, opened a branch in the Eritrean capital to attract new members from the growing group of citizens with cars.
 The use of avant-garde architecture was a convenient means through which to attract the attention of potential car buyers, and the colony in East Africa offered the most ideal conditions for creating such striking structures.
 In Italy, architects had to tolerate the limitations of old building structures.
 In Asmara, on the other hand, the designers had no specific restrictions.
 Far from what the motherland was able to provide, Eritrea offered the best conditions for innovative and experimental architecture.